-All classes currently receive an hour’s weekly music lesson from our specialist music teacher.
+All classes currently receive an hour’s weekly music lesson.
 These lessons focus on the aims of the National Curriculum, whilst also linking with topics the children are learning in their other lessons or focussing specifically on learning an instrument such as the recorder or ukulele.
 In the lessons, children have the opportunity to play different instruments, compose music and sing songs.
 We have a variety of instruments used in the school and are introduced to children in different year groups.

 Music is approached as a language, with an emphasis on sound before symbol, and utilising Orff and Kodaly methodologies.
 Children are taught to both read and write music, as well as sing tunefully and learn the rudiments of playing instruments in all year groups, from Reception to year 6.
 Composition and improvisation are part of our program, and encourage creativity and confidence as performers.